JoergBitzer/AudioDevOrga/README.md

 So far:
 1. the installation process for the toolchain is described
-2. a template is provided (resizable and with a preset handler)
+2. a template is provided (resizable plugin-window and with a preset handler)
 3. several examples are provided
 4. a tutorial, how to start a new plugin is provided